-The perfect cold weather kayak fishing outing needs a little more than just dry suits.
+The perfect cold-weather kayak fishing outing needs a little more than just dry suits.

-Dry bag (check price on Amazon): Always pack a dry bag with a change of clothes, first-aid kit, food and plenty of hydrating fluid.
+Dry bag (check price on Amazon): Always pack a dry bag with a change of clothes, a first-aid kit, food and plenty of hydrating fluid.

 Protective waterproof case (check price on Amazon): You're probably not new to kayaking, but just in case, I'm gonna say it anyway: Place your cell phone in a waterproof case to keep a line of communication open with home.